 Creativity for inside-out ideation

-The literature has discussed the relationship between the intrinsic motivation and creativity (Amabile et al., 1994: Zhang, Zhang and Song, 2015).
-The intrinsic motivation is also crucial to complete a creative task in the inside-out process.
-The inside-out process involves criticism by oneself, pairs, within a group, and external interpreters (Verganti, 2017).
-The employee has more responsibility for and spend more time to justify the idea during criticism process.
-Intrinsic motivation is a driver to make the idea creative without giving in to criticism.
+Past literature has discussed the relationship between intrinsic motivation and creativity (Amabile et al., 1994; Zhang, Zhang, and Song, 2015).
+Intrinsic motivation is also crucial for completing a creative task in the inside-out process.
+The inside-out process involves criticism by individual, pair, in-group, and external interpreters (Verganti, 2017).
+Employees have the responsibility for rationalizing an idea during the criticism process.
+Intrinsic motivation is a driver of making an idea creative, without giving in to criticism.

-However, extant studies indicated that the employees with low commitment may externalize their intrinsic values and goals for turnover and retention (Kreiner and Ashforth, 2004).
-In organizational identity theory and diversity theory, high level of the uniqueness is a doble-edge sword that has the source of creativity and conflict in the organization (Kreiner and Ashforth, 2004; Bassett-Jones, 2005).
-No matter how employees can bring novel perspectives within the organization, it makes no sense unless the organization makes them involved in the decision-making process with the high level of commitment (Mor Barak et al., 2016).
-Hwang and Hopkins (2012) found that affective commitment induced by the inclusion reduce the turnover intentions.
-Affective commitment encourages the employees to display their creativity induced by perception of the organizational care for the uniqueness in the organization (Semedo, Coelho and Ribeiro, 2016).
+However, extant studies have indicated that employees with a low-level commitment may externalize their intrinsic values and goals for the sake of turnover and retention (Kreiner and Ashforth, 2004).
+In organizational identity theory and diversity theory, a high level of uniqueness is a double-edge sword with the creative department/area and the conflict within an organization (Kreiner and Ashforth, 2004; Bassett-Jones, 2005).
+No matter how employees can bring novel perspectives to the organization, it makes no sense to utilize it unless the organization makes them involved in a high-level commitment decision-making process (Mor Barak et al., 2016).
+Hwang and Hopkins (2012) found that affective commitment induced by inclusion reduces turnover intentions.
+Affective commitment encourages employees to display their creativity, which is induced by the perception of an organizational concern for their uniqueness within the organization (Semedo, Coelho, and Ribeiro, 2016).

-Cognitive inflexibility by technology expertise inhibits the idea generation in the inside-out process, because it encourages the engineers to be adherent to the past technology solution (Goto, Ando and Yaegshi, 2020).
-Expertise promotes excessive stability in one’s domain schema, while the benefits include increasing the effectiveness of decision making and job performance by enhancing domain memory and problem-solving skills, idea generation, and idea implementation in a specific context (Dane, 2010).
-The inside-out process requires the employees to adapt their own values and goals, instead of the organizational expertise, to the problem situation.
-Therefore, to enhance the cognitive flexibility is the important to generate ideas in the inside-out process.
+Cognitive inflexibility induced by technology expertise inhibits idea generation in the inside-out process, because it encourages engineers to be adherent of past technologies (Goto, Ando, and Yaegshi, 2020).
+Expertise promotes excessive stability in one’s domain schema, it is advantageous for increasing the effectiveness of decision making, for the enhancement of job performance by building on domain memory and problem-solving skills, and for generating ideas and idea implementation in a specific subject matter (Dane, 2010).
+Yet, the inside-out process requires employees to adapt their individual values and goals to the present situation, instead of their organizational expertise.
+Therefore, in order to enhance cognitive flexibility, the most important aspect of keeping generating ideas is in the inside-out process.

-Additionally, some scholars have indicated the direct link between inclusion and creativity (Chung et al., 2020; Li, Lin Tien and Chen, 2015).
-The inclusion may attenuate cognitive inflexibility.
-To satisfy the inclusion enable the employees to have a distinctive self-concept (Jansen et al., 2014), and to have different views with organizational dominant one and they are valued and respected by other employees (Chung et al., 2020).
+Additionally, some scholars point out to an existing direct link between inclusion and creativity (Chung et al., 2020; Li, Lin Tien, and Chen, 2015).
+Inclusion may attenuate cognitive inflexibility.
+In order to satisfy inclusion, organizations should enable employees to have a distinctive self-concept (Jansen et al., 2014), and to have different perspectives compared to the dominant organizational view.
+Their individual paradigm should be valued and respected by other employees (Chung et al., 2020).
 Therefore, the following hypothesis can be formulated:

 Hypothesis 4a.
-Inclusion has a positive effect on the creativity for the inside-out process.
+Inclusion has a positive effect on creativity for the inside-out process.

 Hypothesis 4b.
-Commitment has a positive effect on the creativity for the inside-out process.
+Commitment has a positive effect on creativity for the inside-out process.

 Hypothesis 4c.
-Intrinsic motivation has a positive effect on the creativity for the inside-out process.
+Intrinsic motivation has a positive effect on creativity for the inside-out process.

 Hypothesis 4d.
-Cognitive flexibility has a positive effect on the creativity for the inside-out process.
+Cognitive flexibility has a positive effect on creativity for the inside-out process.

 Research Method